National Park in Gloucester County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected by State of New Jersey.

 Location.
 39° 52.173′ N, 75° 11.43′ W. Marker is in National Park, New Jersey, in Gloucester County.
-Marker can be reached from Hessian Road, on the right when traveling west.
+It can be reached from Hessian Road, on the right when traveling west.
 Marker is in Red Bank Battlefield.
 Touch for map.
 Marker is in this post office area: National Park NJ 08063, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Welcome to Red Bank Battlefield Park! (a few steps from this marker); Ann Cooper Whitall (a few steps from this marker); The Medicinal Garden (a few steps from this marker); James and Ann Whitall House (within shouting distance of this marker); The Aftermath (within shouting distance of this marker); Operations on the Delaware (within shouting distance of this marker); National Park Armed Service Monument (within shouting distance of this marker); Welcome to Red Bank Battlefield (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Welcome to Red Bank Battlefield Park! (a few steps from this marker); Ann Cooper Whitall (a few steps from this marker); The Medicinal Garden (a few steps from this marker); James and Ann Whitall House (within shouting distance of this marker); The Aftermath (within shouting distance of this marker); Operations on the Delaware (within shouting distance of this marker); National Park Armed Service Monument (within shouting distance of this marker); Welcome to Red Bank Battlefield (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in National Park.

 Also see . . .

-Photographed By Bill Coughlin, November 6, 2008
+Photographed by Bill Coughlin, November 6, 2008

 5. Whitall House